15 Best Things To Do Sapporo Winter (2026 Guide)

 Tours: 🏂 Multilingual complete package with equipment, transportation, and photography! 🏂

-If you’re closer to a beginner, don’t sweat it, because there are fantastic slopes perfect for those who are just starting out!
+If you’re closer to a beginner, don’t sweat it!
 You can try Kokusai Resort, which is best for beginners and intermediate skiers.
 There are wide runs and a gondola so you can skip getting off the ski lift.

 👍 Pro tip: make sure to check the Sapporo Teine and Sapporo Kokusai live cams to see the weather conditions before heading up.